 Breast Implant Replacement

-Breast implants eventually need to be replaced or removed.
+Breast implants eventually need to be replaced or removed, and breast implant revision in Los Angeles is one of the most commonly requested procedures at Cassileth Plastic Surgery.
 Breast Implant Revision Surgery is usually a simple procedure, but the trick is to know when you should do it.
 Beverly Hills plastic surgeon Dr. Lisa Cassileth specializes in breast implant revision surgery and is dedicated to educating patients about their breast implant options.
 If you are unhappy with your current implants, we can discuss changing the size of the implants or type of implants in order to achieve the look you want.

 For women who want their breast implants removed without replacement, Dr. Cassileth has pioneered procedures that expertly remove the implant, while keeping the breast looking elevated and full.
 Please see our breast implant removal page.
 Learn more about the different types, sizes, and placement of breast implants on our breast augmentation page.